eugenwintersberger/pnitools/doc/source/cli_tools/mcaops.rst

    should be processed.
 For *FIO* files this is the name of a column in the file and for *NeXuS* files it is the path to a one or two dimensional field.
+   This option has no effect when the data is read from standard input.

 .. option:: --auto-index-offset=[INDEX-OFFSET]